nathanesau/nathanesau.github.io/index.md

 layout: default
 ---

-# About Me
+# Welcome to my site

-Nathan Esau is an actuarial science student in his final semester at Simon Fraser University.
-He has done co-op terms at Statistics Canada, Simon Fraser University and GGY Axis.
-His resume can be found [here](https://raw.githubusercontent.com/nathanesau/nathanCV/master/resume.pdf).
+I am a C++ developer in Toronto Area.
+Please feel free to look at some of the [projects](/projects) I have done.

-Repositories for Nathan's academic projects, case competitions, R packages, and software projects are listed on this page.
-See his [GitHub](https://github.com/nathanesau).
+My resume can be found [here](https://raw.githubusercontent.com/nathanesau/nathanCV/master/resume.pdf).